slymane/raytracing/README.md

 # Simple Hardware Ray Tracing - Jagi Natarajan | Eric Slyman

-## Summary

-We have implemented ray tracing in both C++ with Vulkan backend and Javascript with WebGL backend with several additional extensions.
+Implementation of ray tracing in both C++ with Vulkan backend and Javascript with WebGL backend with several additional extensions.

 ### C++/Vulkan Features